mcgroarty/sl-chat-merge/DESIGN.md

 - Loads and validates the directory configuration constant
 - Checks that all directory entries have a valid access mode (`r`, `w`, or `rw`)
 - Validates which configured directories actually exist on the file system
+- **Duplicate Directory Detection**: Resolves all paths to their canonical form (follows symlinks) and:
+  - Skips duplicate directory entries that have the same access mode
+  - Aborts with error if the same physical directory is configured with different modes
+  - Prevents data corruption from accidentally processing the same directory multiple times
+  - Logs skipped duplicates in verbose mode
 - For each unique chat log file found across all directories:
   1. Reads the file from all existing directories with `r` or `rw` access
   2. Merges all versions in memory using the sort function